developer-zebra/developer-zebra-site/src/cartscan/2-1/guide/setup/index.md

 <br>
 4. **Click Next** to proceed to the "Select Installation Folder" screen.
 5. **Specify the installation folder** or click Browse and navigate to the desired folder.
-6. **Optional**: Select "Disk Cost..." to view the drives to which you can install Zebra CartScanPCWedge, along with available and required storage on each drive.
+6. **Optional**: Select "Disk Cost..." to view the drives onto which CartScanPCWedge can be installed, along with available and required storage for each.
 Make desired selections and click "OK" to exit Disk Cost screen.
 7. **Specify for whom to install** ZebraCartScanPCWedge ("Everyone" or "Just me").
 8. **Click "Next" when finished** making selections:
 <img alt="" style="height:350px" src="figure_02.png"/>